Node v18 shall have ESM import support over HTTPS remotely and HTTP locally and is currently under a flag.

-This is experimental and things can change drastically, some of the feature might be removed as well, so take it with a pinch of salt.
+This is experimental and things can change drastically, some of the features might be removed as well, so take it with a pinch of salt.

 import helloWorld from "https://h3manth.com/hello-world.mjs";